 Gerontology is the study of aging with a focus on late life.
 Our population is aging at a rapid rate and many employers want to hire individuals with training that indicates they know how to work with, plan for, and administer programs for and with older adults.
 The minor in gerontology will complement many majors and help students gain employment as many jobs touch on the lives of older adults.

-After the 3 credit prerequisite, a total of 18 credits are required for the minor.
-Most of the required courses are offered online.
+A total of 18 credits are required for the minor.
+Most required courses are offered online.

 Students must be seeking degrees at WMU to receive credit for the minor.
-To declare a minor in gerontology, you must contact advising at (269) 387-2656.
+To declare a minor in gerontology, you must contact the College of Health and Human Services advising office at (269) 387-2656.

 After completion of the minor in gerontology, students will have met the following learning objectives: